 Every professional displayed on Counselling Directory has been independently verified by our team to ensure they have suitable credentials to practise.

 I am extremely passionate about what I do and the most rewarding part of my work is seeing life changing results in my clients.
-I will support and guide you to help you understand yourself better and work towards achieving your full potential.
+I will support and guide you to help you understand patterns of behaviour, triggers and negative beliefs that are holding you back, working towards achieving your full potential.

 - Stress-work related, personal, commitment etc